 El Paso, TX

-Ghorme Sabzi is a traditional Persian dish that is on Tasty Kabob’s menu, and is offered at a fairly good price.
+One of the uniquely Persian dishes here is Ghorme Sabzi.
 The best way I could describe this dish is that it tastes like parsley, but the flavor becomes very complex with the other ingredients that are mixed in.
 There is the fruity flavor of sundried limes, along with tender chunks of beef and kidney beans made with the traditional recipe.
+Other ingredients include spinach and fenugreek (I understand that it has to have this last ingredient in order to be considered a true ghorme sabzi, and it has to be ordered from California).

 Other Menu Items